dehora/nakadi-book-spike/docs/api-spec-generated/security.md

 The Nakadi API can be secured using OAuth 2.0 scopes.
 The current model is limited to generic scopes.
-The project may look to support more granular scopes in the future such as access to particular event types and streams.
+The project may look to support more granular scopes in the future such as limiting access to particular event types and streams.

 <a name="api-securityscheme"></a>